UNStats/covid-19-response/content/useful-links/international-organisations-resources.md

 - [Understanding the Coronavirus (COVID-19) pandemic through data](http://datatopics.worldbank.org/universal-health-coverage/covid19/)
   - Real-time data, statistical indicators, and other types of data that are relevant to the coronavirus pandemic, drawn from the World Bank’s data catalog and other authoritative sources.
-This page will be updated frequently as more data and research becomes available, particularly on the economic and social impacts of the pandemic and the World Bank’s efforts to address them.
+This page is updated frequently as more data and research becomes available, particularly on the economic and social impacts of the pandemic and the World Bank’s efforts to address them.
 - [LSMS launches high-frequency phone surveys on COVID-19](http://surveys.worldbank.org/blogs/lsms-launches-high-frequency-phone-surveys-covid-19)
-  - As part of the LSMS Program, the World Bank, together with our NSO partners supporting a global effort to set up phone surveys to monitor socio-economic impacts of COVID-19
+  - Support provided by the World Bank, together with NSO partners, to set up phone surveys to monitor socio-economic impacts of COVID-19.